Madina Hospital

 Madina Hospital (also known as Medina Hospital) is one of the two major hospitals in Mogadishu, Somalia.

-The Medina Hospital (MH)is a dedicated medical facility that handles emergencies in Mogadishu.
+Medina Hospital (MH) is a dedicated medical facility that handles emergencies in Mogadishu.
 It focuses on trauma and emergency maternal medicine, treating several hundred war-wounded patients and expectant mothers every month.
 Emergency cases include among other incidents such as traffic accidents, falls from heights, explosions, weapon wounds, sharp objects injuries, person to person fights, among many others.